The-Marvex/GSoC_Proposal/GSoC proposal.md

 * Support for Secondary Identifier:

 Changing the schema for Derby SQL and MySQL to add primaryID and secondaryID as two annotations in it.
+Making these changes will have no implication on the setting up the database.

 The backend uses two kinds of databases: